 There are many bad crochet techniques to avoid as a beginner, including getting your tension wrong, unintentionally stitching through the front loop only, yarning under and not over, and not counting your stitches.
 For beginners, crocheting can be a daunting hobby to learn.

 Being a beginner can be frustrating, but knowing the correct technique from the beginning will save you a lot of heartache.
-So, read on to see which techniques to avoid as a beginner!
+So, read on to see the most common crochet mistakes and how to avoid them.

 Common Mistakes To Avoid When Crocheting

 If you have ever found yourself saying “I just can’t get the hang of crochet” then you may need this article to help you get unstuck!
 Below, you will find some crochet mistakes to avoid as a beginner crocheter, which will help strengthen your crocheting skills.

 Obviously, as a beginner, you’re not going to get everything right from the get-go.
 But we are here to prevent you from making the most common beginner mistakes in crocheting.

 If you’re a beginner, no matter how pretty it is, you should avoid multicolored, fluffy, or dark yarn, where it will be difficult to count your stitches.
 You should use lighter yarn of one color where your mistakes will be more obvious, so you can easily correct them.

 Getting The Tension Wrong

 Creating overly tight stitches is a mistake that many beginners make.
 It may seem like tension is something you will never master, but fret not.
 You will get there; all it takes is some practice.
 The trick is to put the same amount of pressure on your yarn when creating your chains.

 Besides the problems you might have getting into your stitches when you crochet too tightly, crocheting with uneven tension can also create the problem of misshapen projects.